Playing hockey for Scotland at international level is a huge honour and achievement.

 To play for Scotland at the Commonwealth Games, please read the Commonwealth Games Federation Player Eligibility criteria

-If you are eligible to play for Scotland and have ambitions to be selected for an international performance programme, please read through the following Selection Criteria.
+If you believe you may be eligible to play for Scotland and have ambitions to be selected for an international performance programme, please read through the following eligibility criteria for clarification.

-- Are resident in Scotland with intention to remain and meet the CGS 5 year residency criteria
+- Are resident in Scotland with the intention to remain and meet the CGS 5-year residency criteria.

-- have one or both parents who were born in Scotland; or
+- Have one or both parents who were born in Scotland.

-NB: A player to whom (2) applies remains qualified notwithstanding a change in Residence or Club.
+NB: A player to whom (b) applies remains qualified notwithstanding a change in Residence or Club.

-- have not played for another international team in an FIH competition during the last 3 years other than GB
+- have not played for another international team in an FIH competition during the last 3 years other than Great Britain.

 For more information on playing for Scotland, or to enquire about our performance programmes at both senior and youth international level, please contact us.